 The map is integral to game play, but it is not pingable and finding a friend in need of assistance can be difficult.

 A reasonable reading level is required to play Deathtrap as all information is text based and there is quite a lot of it.
 Some understanding of math is needed to manage the character’s budget and inventory with gear upgrades displayed numerically.

 The single player campaign does not require any interaction with other players.
 Playing coop or PvP requires some interaction and cooperation, however voice communication is optional.

 Trigger warnings & age ratings

 There are no specific sensitive themes in the game, but it is a typical tower defense where players are killing hundreds to thousands of enemies in many, varied violent ways.

-Deathtrap is a well made tower defense RPG packed with content.
+Deathtrap is a well made tower defense RPG.
 The isometric viewpoint gives a dungeon crawler feel to it, but it also obscures enemies entering from the rear and can make targeting a challenge.
-I enjoyed playing it, except for the fact that moving and auto-attack was bound to the same key and with a ranged character in particular, unless your aim is perfect, she ends up running constantly toward the enemy you’re trying to target.
-There is plenty of single player content, but play it with friends, that’s when the maps come alive – made for the chaos created by multiple paths, multiple streams of enemies and multiple players trying to stay on top of it all.
-If you enjoy the genre, you’ll enjoy Deathtrap.
-It’s a pleasure to play.
+I enjoyed playing it, except for the fact that moving and auto-attack was bound to the same key and with a ranged character in particular, unless your aim is perfect, she ends up running constantly toward the enemy you’re trying to target, which quickly becomes a huge detractor.

 Product: Deathtrap | Developer: Neocore Games | Publisher: Neocore Games | Platform: PC (Steam) | Genre: RPG Tower Defense | Players: Single Player, Co-op, Versus | Version: Europe | Release Date: 4 February 2015 |Content Rating: not rated